Minecraft allay – how to find, tame, and breed

 Health

-How to tame a Minecraft allay?
+How to tame an allay

 Technically, and unfortunately, you cannot tame allays in the same way that you might Minecraft horses or cats.
-They will follow and return to you when you give them an item, but otherwise they can just fly away at will.
+They will follow and return to you when you give them an item, but otherwise, they can just fly away at will.
 I mean, you didn’t save them from captivity to return them to it, right?
 Having said that, you can use a lead on them, but let’s say you’d do that to save them from getting lost as opposed to an ownership thing.

-The fact that you can use a lead on them, though, also means that you /can’t/ give them a lead for gathering more of the same.
+The fact that you can use a lead on them, though, also means that you can’t give them a lead for gathering more of the same.
 Same goes for name tags since using this on the allay will instead consume the item.
 Additionally, since they’re not tamed, if another player gives an allay an item it will start following them instead.

 How to breed Minecraft allay: Two allays with hearts appearing above their heads after duplication has taken place

 Alongside the question of taming Minecraft mobs comes the question of breeding them.
 Again, this is an area in which the allay has a mechanic all of its own.
 Rather than breeding them, this fantastical creature can duplicate itself, but that in itself requires a few special items.
 As we’ve mentioned above, allays just love music and will dance to any track on the jukebox (even 11, for some reason).
-Use an amethyst shard on an allay while it’s dancing away (even if it’s holding another item) and it will instantly duplicate.
+Use an amethyst shard on an allay while it’s dancing away (even if it’s holding another item), and it will instantly duplicate.
 After a five-minute wait, both will be able to duplicate again.

 Phew, we made it.
 Sorry that’s quite a long one, but we’re sure you can agree the allay is one of the most complex mobs in Minecraft.
 It’s totally worth the effort, though, once you see them swaying and spinning to the sounds of the music disc ‘strad’.
 Now you’ve got all the tools to go and gather up some allay friends and create a musical sorting system – or just chuck some allays and parrots in a room and have a rave.
-If you /are/ heading off in search of a Woodland Mansion or Pillager Outpost, make sure you’re fully equipped for the adventure with tools and armour made with the finest Minecraft diamond or Minecraft Netherite, and kitted out with some good Minecraft enchantments to ensure your best chance of survival.
+If you /are/ heading off in search of a Woodland Mansion or Pillager Outpost, make sure you’re fully equipped for the adventure with tools and armor made with the finest Minecraft diamond or Minecraft Netherite, and kitted out with some good Minecraft enchantments to ensure your best chance of survival.